Written by Mojo, reviewed by Amanda Barge, Psychosexual and Relationship Therapist

 Your husband might not be getting or staying erect right now, but we’re confident that he can get his boners back with the right support, treatment, and encouragement.

-Check out Mojo’s free trial today, either on your own, or together with your husband.
+Check out Mojo’s trial today, either on your own, or together with your husband.

 Mojo aims to provide useful wellbeing resources to its users; however, you should not solely rely on opinions or advice available on the Website or given by the Community.
 Always seek advice from a qualified medical doctor or other healthcare professional before acting.